 Everything Closes On Sundays

-This can be a major shock to those of us living in 24-7 cities, but it’s completely normal in Germany.
-A lot of stores in Berlin remain shut on Sundays as its seen as a ‘fun day’.
+This can be a major shock to those of us living in 24/7 cities, but it’s completely normal in Germany.
+A lot of stores in Berlin remain shut on Sundays as it’s seen as a “fun day” (or a religious day, depending on where you are).
 Restaurants and bars remain open, however, so you don’t have to worry about eating.
 Although this set-up is usually for religious reasons in most countries, in Germany going to church isn’t very common.
 Sundays are seen as a relaxing day to escape consumerism and capital, so embrace it for what it is!
 Go to the park, have a picnic, and check out local outdoor attractions!
 When in Berlin…